OpticalElement¶

 Boolean array marking which photons should be processed by this element.

-The array interpos contains the intersection points in the global coordinate system, intercoos in a local coordiante system (2d in most cases).
+interposcontains the intersection points in the global coordinate system,intercoosin a local coordinate system (2d in most cases).